 The first thing to consider is what you want to grow.
-This is because some grow better using certain methods of hydroponics or systems.
+This is because some plants grow better using certain methods of hydroponics or systems.

 Matching the best system for the type of plant is not only great for your plants but saves you time and money spent altering your system to make it work.

 Cost may be the most important factor when looking into buying a hydroponic system.
 Deciding on your budget ahead of shopping will save you time by allowing you to remove from consideration those systems that are out of your budget.